pyedifice/pyedifice/docs/source/base_components.rst

 ------

-For every base Element, user interactions generate events, and you can specify how to handle the event by passing a callback function (which is either a function or an asyncio coroutine).
+For every base Element, user interactions generate events, and you can specify how to handle the event by passing a callback function which is either a normal function or an asyncio coroutine.
 These callbacks can be passed into the base Element as props, for example the :code:`on_click` callback that can be passed to every widget, or the :code:`on_change` callback for checkboxes, radio buttons, sliders,